algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 The society is specialized in Real-Time 3D Visualization, they create useful tools to transform the development of real-time 3D imagery in an industrial context.
 Indeed, their goal is to popularize their use beyond entertainment purposes.

+The clients, Emmanuel Julien and François Gutherz, want us to create a library using the F# language for using their main product named Harfang 3D.

 # 3. Goal of the project

-The goal of this project is to create a binding in the F# programming language for the Harfang 3D Framework alongside the ones already existing in different languages like Python, Golang and Lua.
+The goal of this project is to create a binding in the F# programming language.

+Indeed, there is a binding generator called FabGen created by the society to bring the C++ engine to different languages like Python, Golang and Lua.

 ## 3.1.
 Scope

-The most
+Most importantly, we have to find a way to bridge Harfang 3D (created with C++) with the F# programming language.

+The issue is that it's not possible to bridge F# with C++.
+So, the client wants us to use the C language as an intermediary language between C++ and F#.

 ## 3.2.
 In Scope

-These
+These are the mains features that are planned in our V0 :
+-creation of a static library for an embedded use of F#.
+-scripting of the required functions for using the native code of F#

 ## 3.3.
 Out Of Scope